seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **Messenger**
 O, my good lord, the Duke of Cornwall's dead:
 Slain by his servant, going to put out
-The other eye of Gloucester.
+The other eye of Gloucester. /

+**ALBANY**
+/ Gloucester's eye?!

+**Messenger**
 A servant that he bred, thrill'd with remorse,
 Opposed against the act, bending his sword
 To his great master; who, thereat enraged,
 Flew on him, and amongst them fell'd him dead;
 But not without that harmful stroke, which since
-Hath pluck'd him after.
+Hath pluck'd him after. /

 **ALBANY**
-This shows you are above,
+/ This shows you are above,
 You justicers, that these our nether crimes
 So speedily can venge!
 But, O poor Gloucester!
+Lost he his other eye? /

 **Messenger**
+/ Both, both, my lord.
 This letter, madam, craves a speedy answer;
-'Tis from your sister.
+'Tis from your sister. /

 **GONERIL**
 *\[Aside]*
-One way I like this well;
+/ One way I like this well;
 But being widow, and my Gloucester with her,
 May all the building in my fancy pluck
 Upon my hateful life: another way,